Preimplantation genetic diagnosis

-The procedures may also be called preimplantation genetic profiling to adapt to the fact that they are sometimes used on oocytes or embryos prior to implantation for other reasons than diagnosis or screening.
+The procedures may also be called "preimplantation genetic profiling" to adapt to the fact that they are sometimes used on oocytes or embryos prior to implantation for other reasons than diagnosis or screening.

 Procedures performed on sex cells before fertilization may instead be referred to as methods of oocyte selection or sperm selection, although the methods and aims partly overlap with PGD.

 History

 In 1968, Robert Edwards and Richard Gardner reported the successful identification of the sex of rabbit blastocysts.
 It was not until the 1980s that human IVF was fully developed, which coincided with the breakthrough of the highly sensitive polymerase chain reaction (PCR) technology.
 Handyside, Kontogianni and Winston's first successful tests happened in October 1989, with the first births in 1990 though the preliminary experiments had been published some years earlier.
 In these first cases, PCR was used for sex determination of patients carrying X-linked diseases.
+A report in 2001 on worldwide use of PGD since 1990 reported that embryo or polar body biopsy had occurred in more than 3000 clinical cycles, with a 24% pregnancy rate, which was comparable with assisted reproductive practices which do not involve biopsy.